 I have lost count of the stories from Neuroendocrine Cancer patients who have been told their tumour was benign but then returned with incurable and metastatic cancer sometime downstream.
 Clearly there are doctors who do not understand NETs and/or are not aware of the changes in WHO classification schemes since 2010.
 Sure, some will prove to be ‘benign’ in nature and may not cause many issues but any Ki-67 below 3% is a formal grade of Neuroendocrine Neoplasm.
 I accept that it’s currently difficult to work out which cases will turn more aggressive and when, thus why surveillance and follow up are really important and also why patients should be seeing doctors who understand NETs.
 Worth also noting that many slow growing and indolent tumors can still often produce troublesome NET syndromes.

 I’ve even heard one patient story where it was claimed a doctor called a metastatic NET case benign!
-Any definition of ‘benign’ will include the statement that they do not spread to other parts of the body.
+Any definition of ‘benign’ on any respectable cancer site, will include the statement that they do not spread to other parts of the body.
 The NET Patient world is full of slow growing Grade 1 Stage 4 patients – by definition, they’re all malignant.

 My chest infection is now settled, as too is the excitement and apprehension behind my first ever Ga68 PET – the outcome of that is still a work in progress.
 Earlier this year, my thyroid ‘lesion’ on watch and wait was given a ‘damping down’ with the prescription of a thyroid hormone supplement but I await a re-ignition of that small bush fire downstream.